 Points for in-class finishing position will be awared as follows:

-A racer will earn 1 bonus point for each car in class that finishes the race behind the car driven by that racer.
+A racer will earn 1 bonus point for each car in class that starts the race and finishes the race behind the car driven by that racer.
 Bonus points will be earned by all cars finishing the race except the car that finishes last in the class.
-Cars that do not finish the race (DNF) or are disqualified (DQ) do not count as cars beaten in the class.
+Cars that do not finish the race (DNF) or are disqualified (DQ) count as cars beaten in the class.
 There will be a 10 point limit on bonus points available in any race.
 For example: The car that finishes 21st in a 22 car field where all 22 cars finish will earn 1 bonus point.
 In that same race the car that finishes first will earn 10 bonus points.

 Each racer will earn 5 points for each event attended where the racer starts and finishes at least one scheduled race.
 The fun race does not count.
 For position, bonus, and event points, to qualify as starting the racer must have passed the starter stand on the track after the green flag has been displayed to start the race.
 A late start after the field has started will count as a start if the racer passes the starter stand on the track.
 And to qualify as finishing the racer must be running on track when the winner crosses the finish line and subsequently cross the finish line timing loop on track or in the hot pit if it is possible at that track.
 There will be a maximum of 25 points available for each year in this category.